EasyCorp/EasyAdminBundle/README.md

 ![Default EasyAdmin Backend interface](https://raw.githubusercontent.com/javiereguiluz/EasyAdminBundle/master/Resources/doc/images/easyadmin-default-backend.png)

-Creating a backend is that simple because EasyAdmin doesn't generate any code.
-All resources are served on-the-fly to ensure an exceptional developer experience.

-Without any further configuration, EasyAdmin guesses the best settings to make your admin backend look "good enough".
-This may be acceptable for simple backends and rapid prototypes, but most of the times, you need to customize some parts of the backend.
-Keep reading the rest of the documentation to learn how to do it.
+Keep reading the rest of the documentation to learn how to customize your backends.

 License
 -------